-Select lists enable users to select one or more items from a list.
-Select lists should also be used when options are dynamic or variable.
+A select list enables users to select one or more items from a list.
+Use a select list when options are dynamic or variable.

 PatternFly offers several variations of select lists: